Legal Malpractice Lawsuit FAQ

 - Sue the attorney for a refund (in which case you will need a different attorney's assistance)

 Does my lawyer have to return my phone calls?

-Attorneys are often busy juggling numerous cases, but an attorney is obligated to keep a client informed about the progress in a case and to return phone calls.
-Although the failure of an attorney to return a phone call does not amount to legal malpractice, it is unprofessional and a warning sign that it may be necessary to hire another attorney.
+Attorneys are often busy juggling numerous cases, but an attorney must keep clients informed about their cases' progress and return phone calls.
+Although an attorney's failure to call you back does not amount to legal malpractice, it is unprofessional and a warning sign that it may be necessary to hire another attorney.

 If it appears that the lawyer has stopped working on a case altogether, this may amount to legal malpractice.
-An attorney has a duty of due diligence, which means that the attorney must work promptly and diligently on a case until it reaches completion.
-The failure to do so violates the attorney's duty to a client.
+An attorney has a duty of due diligence, which means that the attorney must work promptly and diligently on a case until completion.
+The failure to do so violates the attorney's duty to you.

-During my first consultation with my lawyer, I was advised that I could recover more than I ultimately received.
+During my first consultation with my lawyer, they advised me that I could recover more than I ultimately received.
 Can I sue my lawyer in a legal malpractice lawsuit?

-A lawyer's initial representation of what a case is worth is not an indication of whether the attorney represented the client appropriately.
+A lawyer's initial representation of what a case is worth does not indicate whether the attorney represented you appropriately.
 However, a lawyer does have a duty to act with competence.
-A lawyer must have the legal knowledge and skill necessary to represent a client with zealous advocacy.
-If a lawyer falls below this standard and it can be established that the lawyer's actions amounted to incompetence, legal malpractice may have occurred.
+A lawyer must have the legal knowledge and skill necessary to represent you with zealous advocacy.
+If a lawyer falls below this standard and it can be proven that the lawyer's actions amounted to incompetence, you have a viable legal malpractice claim.

-I think that my attorney has misused funds that he held in my name.
+I think that my attorney misused funds they held in my name.
 What can I do about it?

 Lawyers have a fiduciary duty to act in their client's best interests when handling money or other property that belongs to the client.
 If you think that your lawyer has mishandled your money, contact the attorney ethics agency in your state immediately.
 Most states have funds available to help you recover any misappropriated money.